iv4xr-project/JLabGym/README.md

 ### Using JLabGym

-After you build Lab Recruits and put its executable in a place where `JLabGym` can find it (as explained above), now you are ready to use `JLabGym`.
+After you build Lab Recruits, now you are ready to use `JLabGym`.
 Below is a simple example showing how to control Lab Recruits from `JLabGym`.
 The full example can be found in the class [`Example1`](./src/main/java/examples/Example1.java).

 #### 1. Let's start with what you need to import: